Our 10 favorite prototyping tools

 On this page, we will share a collection of the tools and methods we use internally and with our clients.

 Let’s start with the very basics: a marker and a sheet of paper.
 There will never be (at least for a while) a better/quicker/faster/cheaper solution for prototyping.
 Paper prototyping is a fast, easy and fun way to get a first impression on your concept.
 Don’t worry about not being a designer, paper prototyping is very accessible for people of all backgrounds.
 It is even so that the lack of details in paper prototypes will make people focus more on the idea and the flow of your product instead of the way the interface looks like.
 Nobody wants an “Oh, I don’t like that kind of pink” when they are doing an interview to test their first assumptions: colors and layouts are just not relevant at this stage of development.

 Price: Already on your desk

 PowerPoint / Keynote

 Yes, you can create a digital prototype with Microsoft Office PowerPoint or Keynote.
-And if you’re not a designer, you should really start from the software that you already master and have on your desktop, rather than adventuring yourself in the perilous lands of Photoshop or other new professional services/
+And if you’re not a designer, you should really start from the software that you have already mastered and have on your desktop, rather than venturing into the perilous lands of Photoshop or other new professional services.

 Smartphone sketch templates